Optimal realisations of two-dimensional, totally-decomposable metrics: Embeddings in the Buneman complex

-\begin{prop} Let $(G,w)$ be a minimal path"=saturated optimal realisation of a metric space $(X,d)$ and $A\subseteq X$.
-Then the number of strong connected components of the split-flow digraph $\dg(G,w;A)$ is either one or two. \end{prop}
+\begin{thm} Let $(G,w)$ be a minimal path"=saturated optimal realisation of a metric space $(X,d)$ and $A\subseteq X$.
+Then the strongly connected components of the split-flow digraph $\dg(G,w;A)$ are $C_A$ and $C_{X\setminus A}$.
+In particular, the number of strongly connected components of $\dg(G,w;A)$ is either one or two. \end{thm}